danielsnider/project-website-template/README.md

 ```
 # Enable Build Website on Push

-The repository already contains a workflow which builds and deploys the website whenever a commit is made to the master branch.
+The repository already contains a GitHub Action which builds and deploys the website whenever a commit is made to the master branch.
 Double check that it is enabled.

 1. Go to your repository on GitHub
-1. Go to the settings tab for the repo
+1. Go to the Actions tab for the repo
 1. If you don't see "Build and "Deploy" listed on the left, then click the green button to enable Actions.
    - If you had to enable Actions, commit and push a change to the repo to trigger a first build.

 # Publish to GitHub Pages

 1. Go to your repository on GitHub
-1. Go to the settings tab for the repo
+1. Go to the Settings tab for the repo
 1. Scroll down to the **GitHub Pages** section.
 1. Set the Source branch to be `gh-pages` (created automatically after push)
 1. Set the folder in the branch to be `/(root)`.